 To put it in more formal mathematical terms, the TF-IDF score for the word t in the document d from the document set D is calculated as follows:

 Machine learning with natural language is faced with one major hurdle – its algorithms usually deal with numbers, and natural language is, well, text.
 So we need to transform that text into numbers, otherwise known as text vectorization.
-It’s a fundamental step in the process of machine learning for analyzing text, and different vectorization algorithms will drastically affect end results, so you need to choose one that will deliver the results you’re hoping for.
+It’s a fundamental step in the process of machine learning for analyzing data, and different vectorization algorithms will drastically affect end results, so you need to choose one that will deliver the results you’re hoping for.

 Once you’ve transformed words into numbers, in a way that’s machine learning algorithms can understand, the TF-IDF score can be fed to algorithms such as Naive Bayes and Support Vector Machines, greatly improving the results of more basic methods like word counts.